 Answer: No, I won’t be able to manage without drinking water for two days.
 The water we drink goes to all the parts of the body where all the metabolic activities take place.
 Some water comes out of our bodies in the form of sweat and urine.

 Q1.
 Do you remember that in Class IV you made a solution of sugar and salt?
 Nitu’s father also made this and gave her.
 Why do you think this is given to someone who has vomiting and loose motions?

-Answer: A solution of sugar and salt is given to a person who is suffering from vomiting and loose motions so that it can be controlled from further dehydrating.
+Answer: A solution of sugar and salt is given to a person who is suffering from vomiting and loose motions so that it can be controlled from further dehydrating the body.

-Answer: Yes, I have heard the word ‘glucose’ written on the glucose packet and have seen it on TV in advertisements.
+Answer: Yes, I have seen the word ‘glucose’ written on the glucose packet and have seen it on TV in advertisements.

 Q3.
 Have you ever tasted glucose?
 How does it taste?
 Tell your friends.

-Answer: Yes, I have tasted glucose it very sweet.
+Answer: Yes, I have tasted glucose, and it is very sweet.

 Q4.
 Have you or anyone in your family been given a glucose drip?
 When and why?
 Tell the class about it.

-Answer: Yes, a member in my family was given glucose drips when that person was hospitalised due to sickness.
-Doctor suggested to give glucose so that they can recover faster.
+Answer: Yes, a member of my family was given glucose drips when the person was hospitalised due to sickness.
+The doctor suggested giving them glucose so that they could recover faster.